-Perhaps the best argument for anise seed came from the Immunology Research Institute and Clinic in Nagoya Japan.
-For patients undergoing antibiotic or immune-system-suppressing therapies, chronic urinary infection of candida can be a constant problem.
+Perhaps the best argument for anise seed came from the Immunology Research Institute and Clinic in Nagoya, Japan.
+For patients undergoing antibiotic or immune-system-suppressing therapies, chronic urinary infection of candida can be a constant concern.
 In 2010, the Institute conducted a study that involved 39 such patients and concluded that a natural, plant-based compound with demonstrated resistance to fungus could offer an effective approach.

 If fungus, candida, or yeast is a concern in your life, I recommend cleansing your body and following a body cleansing diet.
 For additional support, Mycozil™ is product that contains anise seed and is an ultra powerful weapon against nail and toenail fungus, candida, and yeast imbalance.

 - Kimbaris AC, Koliopoulos G, Michaelakis A, Konstantopoulou MA.
 "Bioactivity of Dianthus caryophyllus, Lepidium sativum, Pimpinella anisum, and Illicium verum essential oils and their major components against the West Nile vector Culex pipiens."
 Parasitol Res.
 2012 Dec;111(6):2403-10. doi: 10.1007/s00436-012-3097-1.
 Epub 2012 Sep 6.

 - Erler F, Ulug I, Yalcinkaya B. "Repellent activity of five essential oils against Culex pipiens."
 Fitoterapia.
 2006 Dec;77(7-8):491-4.
 Epub 2006 Jul 7.